Does The World Need A New Buzzword — 'Syndemic' — To Describe 3 Big Crises?

 But ... what, exactly, is a syndemic?

 The term was first coined in the 1990s to describe the way different diseases interact within the human body.
-It's popped up in medical journals for the last two decades, often used to describe the biological interactions in patients who who have AIDS and are substance abusers.
+It's popped up in medical journals for the last two decades, often used to describe the biological interactions in patients who have AIDS and are substance abusers.

 Now, a new report by the Lancet Commission is broadening the definition big time, using it make a connection between three of the biggest public health issues of the 21st century.